School of Education

 - What does a student-centred retention intervention which address the challenges faced by low SES students 'look like?'

-- What strategies for future retention interventions/initiatives which best support and empower low SES students within the Bachelor of Education program (with transferability to other Faculty and university settings) would be most effective?
+- What strategies for future retention interventions/initiatives which best support and empower low SES students within the Bachelor of Education program (with transferability to other School and university settings) would be most effective?

 The project's success will be measured by: